 Online family dispute resolution services

+As a result of the pandemic, many of these services are now offered remotely, online to clients.
 There are (and are likely to be more) online dispute resolution services available as direct services to individuals.
-Generally, online communication can remove some of the advantages of face to face communication by disrupting the ability to ‘read’ the nuances in face to face conversations.
-If a technology such as Skype, Facetime or other ‘videochat’ software is used, conversations can be disrupted by loss of or disruption to the link.
-Visual clues from body language can also be missing or hard to read and that can make it difficult for an individual to engage with you or for you to pick up on signals from the individual.
+Generally, online communication can remove some of the advantages of face-to-face communication by disrupting the ability to ‘read’ the nuances in face-to-face conversations.
+If a technology such as Skype, Microsoft Teams, Zoom, Facetime or other ‘video chat’ software is used, conversations can be disrupted by loss of or disruption to the link.
+Visual clues from body language can also be missing or harder to read and that can make it difficult for an individual to engage with you or for you to pick up on signals from the individual.
 However, the use of online communications has distinct advantages; it can be more convenient, it is an increasingly familiar means of communication and can increase accessibility for an individual to you and for you with individuals and assists in the provision of other online information.

 The security of personal information is an important aspect of any online service provision and members must ensure that they are compliant with any regulation or legislation in respect of protecting personal data and must have an agreement in place regarding e.g. confidentiality, information transfer or exchange, the recording or posting of any video material etc.

 In the case of mediation, the Family Mediation Council (FMC) has issued guidance for mediators on Online Video Mediation.
 Mediators must remain compliant with the FMC Code of Practice when offering these services.
 It is also essential that mediators ensure that they comply with any principle of confidentiality pertinent to mediation process and with data protection legislation.